Science

 Know-how and skills

-problems in organic and inorganic chemistry, applied thermodynamics, and analytical chemistry
+: applying concepts to analyze and solve problems in organic chemistry, inorganic chemistry, applied thermodynamics, and analytical chemistry (

--professional (to acquire organizational skills to manage one's projects,
+-pre-professional (acquiring organizational skills to manage projects,

-food sciences, conduct a supervised professional project),
+food science, conducting a supervised professional project),

 )

-limitations within a group, taking a step back from a situation, rethinking one's way
+- relational (learning to cooperate on projects, identifying one's resources and limitations within a group, taking a step back from a situation, rethinking one's way of interacting to promote cohesion)

 Read more